Administrative Office Professional, Associate in Applied Science Degree

 New State of Iowa program can pay your tuition, click here to find out more about the Last Dollar Scholarship.

-Administrative & Office Support is comprised of three programs, allowing students the option of completing their course of study at three different levels.
+Administrative Office Professional is comprised of three programs, allowing students the option of completing their course of study at three different levels.
 The courses in the first two semesters of each of these programs (and the third semesters of the diploma and degree programs) are identical, thereby allowing students to complete the courses in those semesters before making the decision whether they will exit at that point or continue working toward the diploma or degree.

 Students are also trained in business math, filing systems and transcription; and they learn about time and stress management, conflict resolution, human relations, cultural differences, business etiquette, telephone skills, problem solving and customer service - the "soft skills" absolutely necessary to succeed in today's business world.